KusionStack/kusion/README.md

 # Kusion

 Kusion is the platform engineering engine of [KusionStack](https://github.com/KusionStack).
-It delivers intentions described in [Konfig](https://github.com/KusionStack/konfig) to Kubernetes, Clouds and Customized Infrastructure resources
+It delivers intentions described with Kusion Models defined in [Catalog](https://github.com/KusionStack/catalog) to Kubernetes, Clouds and On-Prem infrastructures.
 ## Key Features

 - **Application-Centric**: Managing all application operations in one place, in a unified way